fuqi1001/React-Mine/README.md

 Step 2: yarn start

-And the application is listening on port 3000, visit the localhost:3000
+And the application is listening on port 3000, visit the localhost:3000.

+Click the little emoji to restart.

 Using as many hooks as possible.